 - Sun Country Airlines is an ultra-low-cost U.S. airline based in Minneapolis, Minnesota, focused on leisure and vacation travel.

-- Apollo Global Management acquired Sun Country in 2018 for approximately $188 million and helped transform it into a modern low-cost carrier.
+- Apollo Global Management acquired Sun Country in 2018 for about $188 million and helped transform it into a modern low-cost carrier before exiting in early 2025.

-- Sun Country went public on the NASDAQ (ticker: SNCY) in March 2021.
-Apollo sold its remaining shares in early 2025.
+- Sun Country went public on the NASDAQ (ticker: SNCY) in March 2021 at $24 per share, with shares jumping more than 50% on the first day of trading.

 History of Sun Country Airlines

 Sun Country Airlines was founded in 1982 by a group of former Braniff International Airways pilots and flight attendants.
-After Braniff shut down in May 1982, pilot Ken Sundmark teamed up with Bob Daniels of Mainline Travel Inc. to launch a charter airline that could serve the leisure market from Minneapolis.
-The airline was incorporated in July 1982, and its first revenue flight took off on January 20, 1983, flying from Sioux Falls to Las Vegas using a single Boeing 727-200.
+After Braniff shut down in May 1982, pilot Ken Sundmark teamed up with Bob Daniels of Mainline Travel Inc. to launch a charter airline serving the leisure market from Minneapolis.
+The airline incorporated in July 1982, and according to company records, its first revenue flight took off on January 20, 1983, flying from Sioux Falls to Las Vegas on a single Boeing 727-200.

 The early years focused on affordable charter flights to warm-weather destinations.
 Sun Country quickly found a steady customer base among budget-conscious vacationers.
 By the late 1980s and into the 1990s, the airline expanded and eventually added scheduled service on June 1, 1999, opening it up to a broader market.